loganmarchione/loganmarchione.com/content/posts/2024/01/index.md

 * preferably had USB-C power input
 * preferably had 802.11ac (WiFi 5)

-It just so happens that [GL.iNet](https://www.gl-inet.com/) make a bunch of full-size and travel routers that all run a custom version of OpenWrt.
+It just so happened that [GL.iNet](https://www.gl-inet.com/) make a bunch of full-size and travel routers that all run a custom version of OpenWrt.
 This was a great starting place, and I started looking at the OpenWrt [Table of Hardware](https://openwrt.org/toh/start) (ToH).
 The GL.iNet hardware was perfectly suited to my use case, so it was just a matter of picking a model that had the specs I wanted and was easily available.
 I ended up choosing the [Beryl (GL-MT1300)](https://www.gl-inet.com/products/gl-mt1300/).

 {{< figure src="20231121_001.jpg" width="100%" alt="beryl (GL-MT1300)" attr="Image from GL.iNet" attrlink="https://www.gl-inet.com/products/gl-mt1300/">}}